DavidKcodeRepo/FactoryPlanner/Readme.md

 ## Credits & Acknowledgements

-I did not write the recipe tables or gameplay  ideas utilised in this app.
-Credit for these excellent ideas belongs to Coffee Stain and Kymerium Mods.
+I did not write the recipe tables or otherwise any gameplay ideas copied into this app.

+Credit for these excellent ideas belongs to Coffee Stain and KYR.ium Mods.

 Official K-Mods discord: [KMods Discord](https://discord.gg/JsJ9XXWS7Q)